 The majority of meningiomas show loss of the entire chromosome 22 or 22q.
 The latter contains the NF2 tumor suppressor gene, merlin.
 Meningiomas, especially of the fibroblastic type, are one of the BT seen in BANF.
 In BANF patients, meningiomas arise at a young age and may be multiple.
 Meningiomas also express female sex hormone receptors, explaining their rapid growth during pregnancy.

 Schwannomas arise most often in cranial and spinal nerve roots and peripheral nerves but can occur anywhere, including in the brain and in the ventricles.
-Ninety percent of schwannomas arise in the 8th nerve root (acoustic Schwannoma, cerebellopontine angle tumor).
+Ninety percent of schwannomas arise in the vestibular division of the 8th nerve root (vestibular schwannoma, cerebellopontine angle tumor).
 Other cranial nerves are less frequently involved.
-The preferential involvement of the 8th nerve may have to do with chronic exposure to loud noise (acoustic trauma).
 Most Schwannomas are solitary.
-Bilateral acoustic or multiple Schwannomas are the hallmark of NF2.
+Bilateral vestibular or multiple Schwannomas are the hallmark of NF2.
 Other cranial nerves are less commonly involved.
+Vestibular schwannomas cause hearing loss, dizziness and tinnitus.
+The incidence of vestibular schwannoma has increased in recent years mainly because of increased use and accuracy of imaging, and many cases are found incidentally when MRI is performed for unrelated reasons.
 Schwannomas are extra-axial, circumscribed and encapsulated and range from small and solid to large, irregular, cystic, and hemorrhagic masses.
 They do not invade, but rather displace the brainstem and spinal cord as they grow.
 Microscopically, they consist of fascicles of spindle cells that are arranged in palisades.
 Less frequently they form a loose reticular pattern.
 They are benign, slow-growing tumors, and cause symptoms by compression.

 Neurofibromas are peripheral nerve tumors composed of a mixture of Schwann cells and fibroblasts.
 They cause a fusiform enlargement of the nerve in which they arise.
 Microscopically, their cells are loosely arranged in a wavy pattern.
 Multiple neurofibromas that involve long segments of peripheral nerves (plexiform-from a Greek word that means braid-neurofibromas) are characteristic of NF1.